Undergraduate Course Catalog 2016-2017

 The Paul College offers a bachelor of arts degree program in economics and bachelor of science degree programs in business administration, economics, and hospitality management.
 The degrees in business administration and hospitality management are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 Students who desire a professional career in public accounting are advised to follow the five-year program leading to a bachelor of science in business administration and a master of science in accounting degree.
 (See Accounting Program of Study for details.)
 Application for admission to this highly selective program is made in the senior year.

 Course listings for business administration are found under accounting and finance (ACFI), business administration (ADMN), decision sciences (DS), management (MGT), and marketing (MKTG).
 Candidates for a degree must satisfy all of the University Discovery Program requirements for graduation as well as the particular requirements of their individual major programs.
-In addition, candidates must complete a math course (MATH 420, 424A, or equivalent).
+In addition, candidates must complete a math course (MATH 420, 424A, or equivalent) and an ethics course (PHIL 430 or equivalent).
 Economics majors must also satisfy specific requirements associated with the bachelor of arts degree (see Degree Requirements).
 No Paul College course may be taken on a pass/fail basis by a student majoring in business administration, economics, or hospitality management.

 In order to graduate, students must achieve a grade-point average of at least 2.3 (2.0 for the B.A. in economics) in the major courses and a minimum grade of C- (for ADMN 403, students must obtain credit) in each major course.
 Any Paul College major required course (including ADMN 403) in which a grade below C- is obtained must be repeated.
 No more than two Paul College courses may be repeated and each course may be repeated at most one time.